Thank you for reading our post, please rate this article at the end.

 What Is a UTV’s Center of Gravity?

 The low center of gravity means the UTVs are safer to drive and have different monthly insurance rates than their ATV counterparts.
-UTV insurance costs about $20 to $30 monthly, while ATV premiums can exceed $100, depending on the model.
+UTV insurance costs approximately $20 to $30 per month, while ATV premiums can exceed $100, depending on the model.

 How Does It Compare to ATVs?